mattzipan/daily-dev-tips/src/pages/posts/creating-a-sidebar-layout-in-nextjs-with-tailwind.md

 @import 'tailwindcss/utilities';
 ```

 That's it.
-We are all set to start making the application.
+We are all set to start making the web application.

-## Adding all the pages
+### Create Pages for the Navigation

-For this article, we'll be building three pages:
+For this tutorial, we'll be building three pages:

 - Homepage
 - About
 - Contact

-Let's first change the homepage.
-You can remove everything inside the `index.js` file and replace it with the following.
+Let's first do the homepage.

+You can remove everything inside the `index.js` file and replace it with the following code:

 ```js
 export default function Home() {